Aurel31/pyrolib/README.md

 - ignition time,
 - walking ignition time.

-`pyrolib.fuels` provides tools for the generation of every `Fuelmap.nc` component.
+`pyrolib.fuelmap` provides tools for the generation of every `Fuelmap.nc` component.
 Some `Méso-NH` files are needed to complete the process.
 A typical `Méso-NH` run directory should look like

 ```